aquasecurity/tracee/docs/tutorials/deploy-grafana-dashboard.md

 # Access Tracee Metrics in Prometheus and Grafana

+Tracee exposes a metrics endpoint.
+This makes it possible to monitor Tracee like other cloud native workloads.

+In this tutorial, we will showcase how to access Tracee metrics through Prometheus and Grafana running through docker containers.
+The tutorial can easily adapted to Kubernetes workloads with the configuration provided.

+## Tutorial Overview

 Grafana is a visualization tools for exported metrics and logs, most commonly used alongside Prometheus.

-Since version 0.7.0, tracee exports useful runtime metrics to prometheus.
+Since version 0.7.0, tracee exports useful runtime metrics to Prometheus.

 By using Grafana and the new metrics from tracee, we can deploy a simple dashboard which tracks the tracee instance performance and outputs.

-There are three options for accessing Tracee metrics:
+There are two options for accessing Tracee metrics:
 * Running the Tracee Docker Container Image -- Shown in this tutorial
 * Running the Tracee Helm Chart -- Detailed as part of the [Promtail-Tracee](./promtail.md) tutorial